-So yes "Forgotten Evil" is another made for TV movie, a melodrama surrounding a woman dealing with amnesia and trying to make sense of who she is, what happened to her and then also her new life.
+So yes "Forgotten Evil" is another made for TV movie, another melodrama featuring a woman dealing with amnesia and trying to make sense of who she is, what happened to her and then also her new life.
 As such we have Renee who is struggling to remember who she is and what happened to her, although bits and pieces are returning as she has senses that someone is stalking her.
-She has started dating the incredibly friendly Randy and then there is the therapy sessions with the rather cold Dr. Evan, who seems to have an air of darkness about him.
+She has started dating the incredibly friendly Randy and then there is the therapy sessions with the rather cold Dr. Evan, whose coldness borders on the sinister.
 So the question is?
 Is Renee really being stalked or is it a figment of her imagination and maybe Randy or Evan are not helping her like she think they are.

 But here is the problem, whilst "Forgotten Evil" is not a badly made movie, there is some atmosphere and reasonable camera work as well as okay acting, it is not in the least bit gripping.
 The trouble comes from the actual character writing as Renee is one of the least interesting central characters I have come across in a made for TV movie and as such I have to be honest and say whether the character lived or died was not important to me.
 Even the way Kyle McKeever plays Randy does little to draw us into him even though he is that level of nice which makes him creepy by being too nice.

 What this all boils down to is that "Forgotten Evil" just didn't do it for me and ended up the sort of movie which had some interesting ideas, as well as some unusual visuals, but in the end ended up not enthralling in the least.